top of page

 caricature of carey grant and katherine hepburn by al Hirschfeld

 When you hire a live artist, make sure their style matches the tone of your event and the way you want your guests to feel.
-The best styles not only look great, but also make people feel comfortable, confident, and excited to take their artwork home.

 A caricature by Al Hirschfeld.